yuchengkuo/yckuo/content/projects/pages.md

 featured: true
 meta:
   - title: Context
     content: A Figma plugin to address tediousness that I encountered when working with lots of pages in design files.
 Hope it could help others' to organize pages more quickly/easily too.
-Also, it's a project to learn Svelte.
+Also a project to learn Svelte.
   - title: Tool
     content: Figma, VS Code, Svelte, TailwindCSS
   - title: Timeline